Do you suffer from or know someone you love who is suffering from Dissociative Identity Disorder or DID?

 Has traditional therapy and medication not worked.

-Now there is a an upgrade to Incorporation Therapy that accomplishes the objective aiding a survivor with DID to begin to heal post trauma.
+Now there is an upgrade to Incorporation Therapy that accomplishes the objective aiding a survivor with DID to begin to heal post trauma.

 The name of the upgrade to Incorporation Therapy is System Unification Method or SUM.
 SUM is the result of research, feedback from survivors with DID who had been incorporated for least 3 to 4 years of experience and 4 years of development and beta testing.

-Here is the culmination of my 40+ years of passion and work to build a better post trauma product for a survivors with Dissociative Identity Disorder that was safe, productive and worked.
+Here is the culmination of my 40+ years of passion and work to build a better post trauma product for survivors with Dissociative Identity Disorder that was safe, productive and worked.
 There is hope for healing from DID.

 Below is a discussion about the successor to Incorporation Therapy